Microphone Silencer vs. Noise Gate: Which One Reigns Supreme?

 Use a Microphone Silencer when:

-- You’re working in a noisy recording environment.
+- Working in a noisy recording environment.

 - Sound isolation is crucial for capturing clean audio.